Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms

-$E_{4}(Z)$ and $E_8(Z)=(E_{4}(Z))^2$ are the only two singular modular forms on the exceptional domain \cite{MR1437509}.
-In general, the Fourier coefficients of higher weight forms were obtained by Kim and Yamauchi in \cite{kim2016cusp, kim2015ikeda} based on work by Karel \cite{karel1974fourier}.
+$E_{4}(Z)$ and $E_8(Z)=(E_{4}(Z))^2$ are the only two singular modular forms over the exceptional domain \cite{MR1437509}.
+The Fourier coefficients of non-singular higher weight forms were obtained by Kim and Yamauchi in \cite{kim2016cusp, kim2015ikeda} based on work by Karel \cite{karel1974fourier}.
 Using the notation of \cite{kim2016cusp} and \cite{MR1437509}, the Fourier coefficients in full generality are given below.
 Consider a weight $ k \in 4 \mathbb Z$ modular form over the exceptional domain with the Fourier expansion

 The Fourier coefficients $\alpha_k(T)$ above are detailed in \autoref{app:exceptionalmf}.
 We only quote the main results here, and we refer the reader to the appendix for more details.
 For a higher weight exceptional modular form, the Fourier coefficients are given by